numbbo/coco/code-experiments/rw-problems/README.md

 python do.py test-socket-python
 ````

-form the root directory of the repository, the Python socket server will be started and the Python example experiment will be run on the `toy-socket` suite.
+form the root directory of the repository, the Python socket server will be started in a
+separate console window and the Python example experiment will be run on the `toy-socket` suite.

 ### Starting the external evaluator server